 Crowns and Gowns

-“Miss North Carolina: Celebrating 75 Years of Memories,” an exhibit at the N.C.
-Museum of History, shows off pageant finery.
+“Miss North Carolina: Celebrating 75 Years of Memories,” a past exhibit at the N.C.
+Museum of History, showed off pageant finery.

 Patricia Johnson wore a satin dress by Raleigh designer Eric Ennis to compete for Miss America.
 Ennis specializes in hand-beading and elegant, timeless looks.